Take a closer look at our expanding list of web logs ("blogs") on a variety of legal topics of interest.

 This blawg reports on new developments in Federal and international taxation that are worthy of comment.
 The blawg comments on the development itself and whether and the extent to which such development will impact taxpayers, both domestic and foreign.
 The blawg will report on recent legislation, regulations issued by the Treasury and the Internal Revenue Service and important new decisions of the Tax Court and the Federal courts, including the US Supreme Court.
 Important tax law and tax treaty developments from foreign countries, particularly trading partners, will also be covered.

-This blog is primarily about Admiralty and Maritime law decisions, but will also have discuss non-Admiralty litigation as well as other legal issues.
+This blog is primarily about Admiralty and Maritime law decisions, but will also discuss non-Admiralty litigation as well as other legal issues.

 This blog does not constitute legal advice of any kind.
 Moreover, it does not create an attorney/client relationship between the reader and either myself or Chamberlain Hrdlicka.
 Instead, I merely endeavor to discuss, on a broad level, common issues I see in my practice, as well as recent case developments or news concerning the Maritime industry.